SompongSoftwareEnterprise/GMO/docs/userdoc/5-lab-staff.md

-Lab Staff
+5. Lab Staff
 ======

 This section explains how to use each features of Lab Staff user.

-Getting Started
+5.1 Getting Started
 ------

 To start using GMO application, Open your browser and enter URL “http://gmo.tsp.dt.in.th/”.
-You will see login screen - figure 2.1.A.
+You will see login screen - figure 5.1.A.

 ![Screenshot](images/login.png)
-Figure 2.1.A - GMO Login Page
+Figure 5.1.A - GMO Login Page

 Next step,  Fill-in your account information (username, and password).
-If input information is correct you’re go forward to step 2.2.
-But if your input is incorrect … or contact สทช. for more information and help.
+If input information is correct, go forward to step 2.2.
+But if your input is incorrect try enter login information again  or contact สทช. for help and more information.

-View the List of All Lab Task
+5.2 View the List of All Lab Task
 ------

-* Enter to the page by clicks on the Request list tab.
-* The page will show list of all request.
-(Figure 5.1)
 * You can see the ID of the task, Name of task, due date of task and status of the task that perform in which process.

 ![Screenshot](images/lab-task-list.jpg)
 Figure 5.1 - lab task list page

-See the Info of Each Specific Lab Task
+5.3 See the Info of Each Specific Lab Task
 ------

 * Enter to the Lab task page.( From 5.1 ) Then clicks on the Task ID which you want to look its info.